Patterns of protein- and metabolite-based cell-cell communication (MEBOCOST)¶

 Each factor represents a context-dependent communication pattern.
 In this visualization, each row is a factor and each column is a tensor dimension in that factor (Shared dimensions: contexts, sender-cells, and receiver-cells; Private dimensions: Protein LR pairs and Metabolite LR pairs).

 The loadings represent the contribution of each element to that pattern, and their combinations between all dimensions represent the overall pattern.
-For example, in Factor 1, the identified communication pattern occurs in early stages (month 1), where all cell types but GABAergic neurons participate as sender and receiver cells.
+For example, in Factor 1, the identified communication pattern occurs in early stages (month 1), where all cell types but GABAergic neurons participate as sender cells.
 Then we can identify the top LR pairs contributing from each modality.
 Thus, those that are top ranked for the protein modality act in coordination with those top ranked for the metabolite modality.

 Top LR pairs¶